-The cost of going to court to decide custody issues goes well beyond the dollars spent on lawyers and experts, says Pickering family lawyer Angela Princewill.
+The cost of going to court to decide custody issues goes well beyond the dollars spent on lawyers and experts, says Toronto family lawyer Angela Princewill.

 “It’s never good for children to see their parents fighting it out in court,” says Princewill, principal of A. Princewill Law Firm.